silverstripe/silverstripe-omnipay/README.md

 If the gateway is off-site, then no credit-card fields will be returned.

-Fields have also been appropriately grouped, incase you only want to retrieve the credit card related fields, for example.
+Fields have also been appropriately grouped, in case you only want to retrieve the credit card related fields, for example.

-Required fields can be configured in the yaml config file, as this information is unfortunately not provided by Omnipay:
+Required fields can be configured in the YAML config file, as this information is unfortunately not provided by Omnipay:

 ```yaml
 ---